gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending

-- `coNumberFormatType` and `coNormalizedNumberFormatType` for configuring custom numeric formatting of axis, legend and tooltip numbers (Vega-Lite 5.4).
+- `coNumberFormatType` and `coNormalizedNumberFormatType` for configuring custom numeric formatting of axis, legend and tooltip numbers (Vega-Lite 5.4) and `coTimeFormatType` for custom temporal formatting (Vega-Lite 5.5).

-- Add number format configuration tests for new Vega-Lite 5.4 number formatting configuration options
+- Add number format configuration tests for new Vega-Lite 5.4 and 5.5 number and time formatting configuration options.

 - Add many examples to API docs.

+---

 ## V4.0.0 ➡ V5.0.0